 Bath is mostly very safe for women to travel to.
 Just follow your basic common sense and general rules of things to avoid, and you should be fine.

 So...
 How Safe Is Bath Really?

-Generally speaking, Bath is a very safe city to visit and what contributes to its friendly and vigorous vibe is the large number of tourists and university students.
+Generally speaking, Bath is a very safe city to visit and what contributes to its friendly and vigorous vibe is a large number of tourists and university students.

-Bath city centre is filled with people, and is a really vibrant scene until late on Friday and Saturday evenings, but you should count on things getting a little bit dangerous and rowdy when it comes to closing time, so avoid roaming the streets with bars at those hours.
+Bath city center is filled with people and is a vibrant scene until late on Friday and Saturday evenings, but you should count on things getting a little bit dangerous and rowdy when it comes to closing time, so avoid roaming the streets with bars at those hours.

 You may also encounter occasional groups of homeless beggars around the parks and abbey and this can be very uncomfortable and scary.